jafaryor/knowledge-base/Computer Science/principles.md

 `S.O.L.I.D` stands for:
 * __S__ - _Single-responsiblity principle_

-    A class should have one and only one reason to change, meaning that a class should have only one job.
+    A class should have only one job.

 * __O__ - _Open-closed principle_

-    Objects or entities should be open for extension, but closed for modification.
+    A class should be easy to extend without the need for modification.

 * __L__ - _Liskov substitution principle_

-    Let `q(x)` be a property provable about objects of `x` of type `T`.
-Then `q(y)` should be provable for objects `y` of type `S` where `S` is a subtype of `T`.

-    Every subclass/derived class should be substitutable for their base/parent class.
+    It states that the objects of a subclass should behave the same way as the objects of the superclass, such that they are replaceable.

 * __I__ - _Interface segregation principle_